Dealing with itching

 You may need to have blood tests to check that your kidneys and liver are working normally.
 You may also have a test to check the number of different types of cells in your blood.
 Checking your levels of white blood cells called eosinophils can show whether an allergy is causing the itch.

-There are various treatments to help relieve itching.
-The treatments can either
+There are various treatments to help with itching.
+The treatments will aim to treat or soothe the itch.

 If you know what is causing your itching, the best treatment is one that gets rid of the cause.
 For example